 Learn more about best practices for BSC and Product Ads.

-Bing Shopping Campaigns (BSC) is designed to help you create, import, align, manage and edit your Product Ads.
+Shopping Campaigns is designed to help you create, import, align, manage and edit your Product Ads.
 It is also meant to showcase retailers’ new, used or refurbished products with an image, price and company name.

 One of the most important things to remember when using shopping campaigns and product ads is to use the same strategies you are already familiar with for your other ads.
 Techniques such as setting appropriate targeting, using negative keywords and regular monitoring are still important.
 So as you set up your shopping campaigns, don't forget all those best practices you already know.